In our blog ‘Talkin’ about our generation’, we took a good look at the electricity generators here in NZ.

 Carbon emissions are one of those big problems.
 And that’s why, here at Flick, we knew we needed to start the change.
 We knew we needed to give Kiwis the tools to be able to see when carbon levels are higher or lower in order for you to make good choices about when to use power.
 Because, as we’ve just learned, we have a direct influence on electricity supply, and this in turn influences the kind of generation we use: the clean stuff, or the not-so-clean stuff.

-So we created the CHOICE app, a neat little tool that lets users see the carbon emission levels that energy generators are producing at any given time.
+So we created CHOICE, a neat little tool available in the Flick app that lets users see the carbon emission levels that energy generators are producing at any given time.
 It shows exactly which forms of generation are creating carbon emissions, and how much, thanks to some clever information from Energy Market Services by Transpower.
 In a nutshell, CHOICE lets us all make educated, informed decisions about when is an environmentally better, or worse, time to use our electricity.